GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 A SWALS `multidomain` object (denoted `md`) contains one or more structured grids (`domains`) on which we solve the shallow water equations.
 These domains are stored in an allocatable array (`md%domains(:)`) of type `domain_type`.
 This is allocated at the beginning of an application code (e.g. `allocate(md%domains(10))` will allow 10 domains).

 The solver for each domain is set by specifying its timestepping method.
-For example by setting `md%domains(3)%timestepping_method = "linear"`, we make the 3rd domain use the linear leap-frog solver.
+For example by setting `md%domains(3)%timestepping_method = "linear"`, we make the 3rd domain use the linear leapfrog solver.
 Many examples are included in the [validation test suite](./examples), such as [here](./examples/nthmp/BP09/BP09.f90).

 The solver types supported by SWALS are specified in the file [timestepping\_metadata\_mod.f90](./src/shallow_water/timestepping_metadata_mod.f90).
 This also sets solver specific constants, such as the halo thickness required to advance one time-step.
 Additional aspects of the solver behavior are controlled by variables in the `domain_type`, for example, `md%domains(j)%lower_left` defines the lower-left coordinate for the `j`th domain.
 The `domain_type` variables are well documented in the source code, see definitions under `type :: domain_type` in [domain_mod.f90](./src/shallow_water/domain_mod.f90).